Silver Endeavour: The World’s Most Expensive Cruise Ship

 Comfort and service?
 Say ahh

-As the virus revealed our planet as a precious and vital place, I grew even more determined to reach distant vistas I had previously only dreamed of.
+Our planet is a precious and vital place, and in recent years I grew even more determined to reach distant vistas I had previously only dreamed of.
 I want to understand the processes by which the world’s most magnificent scenery was crafted, the wildlife that graces it, and learn how to better conserve it for future generations.

 Connecting with people remains essential, but now I want to know more of the stories behind the faces of those I meet and about their cultures, I want to understand the route by which they came to where they are.